obsidianmd/obsidian-developer-docs/en/Developing/Third-party developer tools.md

-This page lists tools for plugin developers.
+This page lists tools for plugin developers by the Obsidian community.
 While they're not required for building plugins, they can simplify plugin development.

 ## Obsidian Tools